 Canada - Fixed Broadband Market - Statistics and Analyses

-Canada has one of the highest broadband penetration rates among the OECD nations.
-Government policy has encouraged work to extend broadband availability to rural and regional areas, with the result that a basic service of at least 5Mb/s is almost universally available.
-Cable still leads DSL in terms of subscriber numbers.
-Cablecos are beginning to upgrade their networks to the DOCSIS3.1 standard, which can deliver data at 1Gb/s and above.
+Canada has a broadband penetration rates several percentage points above the OECD average.
+Government policy has encouraged the extension of broadband to rural and regional areas, with the result that services are almost universally available.
+Cable broadband is the principal access platform, closely followed by DSL.
+The main cablecos are upgrading their networks to the DOCSIS3.1 standard, which can deliver data at 1Gb/s and above.
 Fibre deployments are also gaining momentum, with a growing number of Gigabit towns now connected.

 Companies mentioned in this report:

 Shaw Cablesystems, Rogers Cable Communications, Vidéotron Ltée, Cogeco Cable, Bell Canada, Telus Corporation, MTS Allstream and SaskTel.

 Paul owns and manages the world's largest online Telecommunications Consultancy and is very active on the international telecommunication scene.
 A very hard worker who is extremely well informed and well connected with all tiers of the ICT industry.
 He is the force behind the NBN project implementation and a catalyst for the progress of the Digital Economy between the Industry and the powers that be, in the government